Issyanofsky/devops/kubernetes/helm.md

 ## helm create

-Creates a new chart template to customize.
+Creates a new chart template to customize (create a folder under the folder the command was execute).

       helm create my-new-chart